imane-rhiyat/E-Commerce-Retail-Analytics-ML/README.md

 - Develop targeted marketing strategies for different customer segments.
 - Continue monitoring return rates to reduce revenue leakage.
 - Use the Power BI dashboard for ongoing business performance tracking.
-- Extend the project by exploring additional machine learning models for customer behavior prediction.
+- Extend the project by exploring additional Machine Learning models for customer behavior prediction.

 ---